williamgilpin/howto/howto_python3.md

+**As of 2018, Python 3 should already be installed by default on macOS**

-The easiest way to install Python 3 is to just use Homebrew
+Install Python 3 on OSX using Homebrew

 	$ brew install python3